caraerskine/cocktail_app_project/README.md

 -This is my Cocktail Drink App

-3 unique event listeners
--1.
-DOM Content Loaded
--2.
--3.

-I want this to be really simple

 -Could I have a "random" button you can click to bring up a random drink?
 (Is that hard?)